-The conclusion of FX Spots involves credit risk of OANDA TMS which means the risk of losing the ability to promptly pay liabilities by OANDA TMS, including the risk of a bankruptcy of OANDA TMS.
-This risk may result in a failure of OANDA TMS to make to the Client payments arising from the terms and conditions of concluded transactions.
+The conclusion of FX Spots involves credit risk of TMS Brokers which means the risk of losing the ability to promptly pay liabilities by TMS Brokers, including the risk of a bankruptcy of TMS Brokers.
+This risk may result in a failure of TMS Brokers to make to the Client payments arising from the terms and conditions of concluded transactions.

-OANDA TMS reserves that Client's receivables arising from FX Spots concluded on the basis of relevant terms and conditions do not constitute funds enjoying the guarantee coverage within the meaning of the Act on the Bank Guarantee Fund, the deposit guarantee scheme and compulsory restructuring.
+TMS Brokers reserves that Client's receivables arising from FX Spots concluded on the basis of relevant terms and conditions do not constitute funds enjoying the guarantee coverage within the meaning of the Act on the Bank Guarantee Fund, the deposit guarantee scheme and compulsory restructuring.

-I.19.
+IV.2.
 CONTRACT FOR DIFFERENCE (CFD)

-Contract for difference (CFD) is a derivative that allows investors to trade based on changing market prices inter alia, of shares and indices without having the ownership right to the share.
+Contract for difference (CFD) is a derivative that allows investors to trade based on changing market prices of shares and indices without having the ownership right to the share.
 This instrument is non-standard, so the parameters of a CFD, as well as the transaction value, the minimum change in price or time to maturity are not fixed.
 CFD was created in order to reproduce the traditional trading in stocks on the derivatives market, save that an investor buying a CFD does not become a shareholder in the company's capital, but rather his profits arise from fluctuations in the prices of the underlying instrument and, in the case of having a long position, may also result from the payment of dividends or the sale of rights to subscribe for new shares.

-CFDs offered by OANDA TMS are virtual, i.e. the settlement takes place by transfer of the difference between the price of the underlying instrument at the time of opening the position, and the price of the instrument at the closing of the position.
+CFDs offered by TMS Brokers are virtual, i.e. the settlement takes place by transfer of the difference between the price of the underlying instrument at the time of opening the position, and the price of the instrument at the closing of the position.
 These transactions do not require any of the parties to deliver the underlying instrument.
 Investments in CFDs allow the use of leverage.

-When CFD transaction is concluded, the Client incurs additional obligations related to the requirement to maintain and supplement an appropriate level of the margin on the terms described in the terms and conditions for each service option.Risk description:
+When CFD transaction is concluded, the Client incurs additional obligations related to the requirement to maintain and supplement an appropriate level of the margin on the terms described in the terms and conditions of a specific transaction system.